ska-telescope/skampi/README.md

 Follow the [Documentation](https://developer.skao.int/projects/ska-skampi/en/latest/deployment/multitenancy.html#deploying-in-a-namespace-linked-to-a-development-branch) for deploying in a namespace, and then downloading and using the KUBECONFIG file.
 This file is your key to accessing the namespace in the cluster where your branch has just been deployed.

 ..note: On-demand deployment works for branch-based pipelines only, which differs from Merged Result pipelines (MRPs).
 MRPs run from the state of the code after the merge to the target branch, while a branch pipeline runs from the branch where the commit was made.
 More info [here](https://docs.gitlab.com/ee/ci/pipelines/merged_results_pipelines.html).
+This may cause duplicate pipelines running - testing in progress.

 ### VSCode Kubernetes
 There are multiple ways to access your cluster.
 With the Kubernetes plugin installed in VSCode, you can set your VSCode to access the namespaced deployment.
 Follow the above-mentioned documentation and set your cluster to the KUBECONFIG file provided.